 “The antidote to feeling alienated is to find one's tribe and stand together.
 Lidia Yuknavitch defines and offers a shared space for everyone ever labeled ‘oddball,’ ‘weirdo’ or ‘freak.’
 Hard-earned sparks of wisdom spring off every page.
 A love letter to non-conformity, this book is going to change lives." — Hope Edelman, New York Times bestselling author of Motherless Daughters

-Lidia Yuknavitch is the author of The Book of Joan new from Harper.
+Lidia Yuknavitch is the author of the National Bestselling novel, The Book of Joan.

 "Post-apocalyptic fiction too often pays lip service to serious problems like climate change while allowing the reader to walk away unscathed, cocooned in an ironic escapism and convinced that the impending disaster is remote.
 Not so with Lidia Yuknavitch’s brilliant and incendiary new novel, which speaks to the reader in raw, boldly honest terms.
 “The Book of Joan” has the same unflinching quality as earlier works by Josephine Saxton, Doris Lessing, Frank Herbert, Ursula K. Le Guin and J. G. Ballard.
 Yet it’s also radically new, full of maniacal invention and page-turning momentum." - New York Times